sppunderreview/PSSO/README.md

 2. Inside scripts for frameworks, such as "MutantX-S/" folder.

 Inside a framework folder:
-* 'RunMakeMD3.py' computes all distances.
+* 'RunMakeMD3.py' computes all similarity indices.
-* 'RunMakeMD.py'  use distances to get test fields.
+* 'RunMakeMD.py'  use indices to compute test fields result.

 ### Some frameworks have a complex workflow
 For instance, a function embedding requires a learning phase, embedding generation, and distance computation.